mobilipia/LIFX-Widget/README.md

 Installation
 -----------
-LiFX Widget is currently `Waiting for review` on the App Store.
+LIFX Widget is currently `Waiting for review` on the App Store.
 You can build & install it yourself, but if you like it, please buy a copy 😘.